openframeworks/ofSite/documentation/graphics/ofPolyline.markdown

 Resamples the line based on the count passed in.
 The lower the count passed in, the more points will be eliminated.

-This doesn't add new points to the line.
+New points are added if necessary to match count.